-Below we will outline the different forms that precious metals are most commonly found in:
+Below we will outline the different forms in which precious metals are most commonly found:

 Silver and gold bullion bars are rectangular pieces manufactured by private minting companies.
 They can vary significantly in size.
 Some bullion bars weigh as little as one gram, while one of the largest bars weighs over 11 kilograms (about 400 ounces).
 Typically, however, buyers will find bullion bars sold in weights between one gram and one kilogram.

 A one-gram gold bullion bar costs about $50.
 A gram of silver can cost as little as one dollar.
 The price of bars, however, will vary throughout the day as the world’s precious metals market fluctuates and spot prices are updated.